Vislink Technologies, Inc. Announces Inducement Grant Under Nasdaq Listing Rule 5635(C)(4)

 (MENAFN- GlobeNewsWire - Nasdaq) Mt.
 Olive, NJ, Jan.
-02, 2024 (GLOBE NEWSWIRE) -- Vislink Technologies, Inc. (“Vislink” or the“Company”) (Nasdaq: VISL) announced today that effective January 1, 2024, Bill Sweeney was granted a time-based and performance-based award of 24,266 restricted stock units (“RSUs”) of the Company, outside of the Company's existing equity compensation plans, in connection with Mr. Sweeney's becoming employed as of that date as Managing Director, Military/Government of the Company.
-These RSUs were granted as an inducement grant material to Mr. Sweeney becoming an employee of Vislink in accordance with Nasdaq Listing Rule 5635(c)(4).
+05, 2024 (GLOBE NEWSWIRE) -- Vislink Technologies, Inc . (“Vislink” or the“Company”) (Nasdaq: VISL ) announced today that effective January 4, 2024, Christopher K. DeSalvo will be granted a time-based and performance-based award of 60,664 restricted stock units (“RSUs”) of the Company, outside of the Company's existing equity compensation plans, in connection with Mr. DeSalvo's becoming employed as of that date as Chief Financial Officer and Operations Vice President of the Company.
+These RSUs were granted as an inducement grant material to Mr. DeSalvo becoming an employee of Vislink in accordance with Nasdaq Listing Rule 5635(c)(4).

-Effective on January 1, 2024 as well, Kimberly Iadevaia was granted a time-based and performance-based award of 6,066 restricted stock units (“RSUs”) of the Company, outside of the Company's existing equity compensation plans, in connection with Ms. Iadevaia's becoming employed as of that date as VP, Human Resources of the Company.
-These RSUs were granted as an inducement grant material to Ms. Iadevaia becoming an employee of Vislink in accordance with Nasdaq Listing Rule 5635(c)(4).

-For both Mr. Sweeney and Ms. Iadevaia, 50% of the inducement RSUs are time-based and will vest as to one-third of such time-based RSUs on each anniversary date over a period of three years.
+50% of the inducement RSUs are time-based and will vest as to one-third of such time-based RSUs on each anniversary date over a period of three years.
 The balance of the inducement RSUs are performance-based.
-The performance-based RSUs will vest in three equal tranches of shares upon the Company's attainment of specified performance metrics to be set by the Board of the Directors of the Company or Compensation Committee thereof by March 31, 2024, subject in each case to Mr. Sweeney's and Ms. Iadevaia's continued employment by the Company on the applicable vesting date.
+The performance-based RSUs will vest in three equal tranches upon the Company's attainment of specified performance metrics to be set by the Board of the Directors of the Company or the Compensation Committee thereof by March 31, 2024, subject in each case to Mr. DeSalvo's continued employment by the Company on the applicable vesting date.
 Upon vesting, the RSUs shall be settled in shares of the Company's common stock.

 Note on Forward-looking Statements